samaradel/www_threefold/www.threefoldtoken.com/content/home/b_block_intro_home.md

 subtitle_1 = "Read more"
 url_1 = "/information/the-need-for-a-new-digital-currency/"
 # Second column
-header_2 = "The OS running our grid allows us to bring power costs down to one tenth of current standards.
+header_2 = "The operating system (OS) running our grid allows us to bring power costs down to one tenth of current standards.
 Our blockchain is scalable and power-efficient proof-of-stake driven." image_2_header = "green" image_2 = "img/green.png" author_2 = ""